VoidMatterRules/PyCharmMiscProject/README.md

 Connect 4 – Tkinter GUI Game
 A simple yet interactive implementation of the classic Connect 4 (4 Gewinnt) game using Python and the Tkinter GUI library.
 Play against a friend on the same computer and enjoy smooth drop animations, instant input skipping, and spam-resistant logic!

-Features
+Features:
-Two-player local play (Red vs Yellow)
+- Two-player local play (Red vs Yellow)

-Animated falling pieces

-Click-to-skip animation

-Input queuing during animation

-Spam-resistant input handling

-Win and draw detection
+- Win and draw detection

-Auto reset after game over
+- Auto reset after game over

-Requirements
+Requirements:
-Python 3.7+
+- Python 3.7+

-Tkinter (included with most Python installations)
+- Tkinter (included with most Python installations)

-How to Run
+How to Run:
 From Windows Command Prompt (assuming Python is installed and added to PATH):

 python script.py